feram18/led-stock-ticker/README.md

   "currency"          String      Currency in which you would like to see the prices displayed
-                                  Example: "EUR" (Default: USD) "clock_format"      String      Sets the preferred clock format Accepted values are "12h" and "24h" (Default: 12h).
-  "update_rate"       Float       Update rate at which new data is fetched (Default: 10min).
+                                  Example: "EUR" (Default: USD) "clock_format"      String      Sets the preferred clock format Accepted values are "12h" and "24h" (Default: 12h) "update_rate"       Integer     Rate at which data is fetched/updated (in minutes) (Default: 10min) "rotation_rate"     Integer     Rate at which tickers will rotate (in seconds) (Default: 10sec)
 ```

 Additionally, you will want to ensure the timezone on your Raspberry Pi is correct.
 It will often have London by